KookaS/ml-perf/src/array_programming/broadcasting.md

 ## 1D Masking

 It is also widely used for masking.
 Let's look at a concrete example.
 We have a matrix with 1024 rows and 256 columns, we know that the 30 last rows are padding and contain garbage values.
-We want to find the sum of each rows along the column axis.

 `NumPy` comes with a very convenient function called `np.arange(size)` which creates an array of shape `(size,)` where each value is its index.
 We can use it to create a mask to keep the first first 994 elements by doing `np.arange(arr.shape[0]) < non_padded`.